 What are the Best Multistream Sevices?

-Melon’s multistream functionality was built from the ground ensuring a streamlined process.
+Talk Studio’s multistream functionality was built from the ground ensuring a streamlined process.
 The end result is superior user experience that lets anyone live stream to multiple desintations in just a few clicks.

-Melon hosts everything on best-in-class cloud infrastructure, ensuring lightning-fast response times, low CPU consumption, and low latency for podcasters, brands, businesses, artists, musicians, and anyone else that wants to live stream.
+Talk Studio hosts everything on best-in-class cloud infrastructure, ensuring lightning-fast response times, low CPU consumption, and low latency for podcasters, brands, businesses, artists, musicians, and anyone else that wants to live stream.

-Melon is free to use but does come with a Standard and Pro plan for $15 or $49 a month respectively.
+Talk Studio is free to use but does come with a Standard and Pro plan for $15 or $49 a month respectively.
 At the Pro level, you can add up to nine guests, record audio only, store up to 10 hours of recordings, multistream to an unlimited amount of destinations and more.

 Founded on the belief that we want to help creators make a living do what they love, Streamlabs provides a robust suite of features to help creators grow their audience, increase engagement with viewers, and improve monetization.